zkrising/Tachi/docs/docs/api/index.md

 ## Footnote

 That should be everything.
-If you have any questions about the API, you can contact me on discord at `zkldi#2965`.
+If you have any questions about the API, you can contact me at `zk@tachi.ac`.
 You can also write an issue on the [Issue Tracker](https://github.com/zkldi/Tachi).
 I'll get around to either.

 It's entirely possible that I might've made a typo or wrote a poor explaination